Overview

 Anorexia nervosa (also known as anorexia) is a serious mental health disorder characterized by a distorted body image and intense fear of gaining weight.
 This fear of gaining weight often leads people with anorexia nervosa to restrict their food intake to extreme levels in an attempt to lose weight and body mass.
 This self-perception, associated behaviors, signs, and symptoms1 of anorexia persist regardless of the person’s physical condition or potential health risks and medical complications.

-Note that a person’s weight does not necessarily indicate the presence or severity of the disorder.
+Note that a person’s weight does not necessarily indicate the presence or severity of anorexia.
 Individuals of any size can develop anorexia and other eating disorders, as it is defined by one’s relationship with food and body image rather than weight alone.
 In addition, people who restrict food may initially experience weight gain due to the body compensating for the lack of calories, which can significantly impact the health of the stomach.

 Anorexia can present in two subtypes: restricting, where individuals severely limit their food intake, and purging type, where individuals may binge eat and then engage in behaviors to prevent weight gain, like self-induced vomiting, excessive exercise, or misuse of laxatives.